muhroyhan/shipper-driver/README.md

 ## Getting Started

 - use Node 16.17.0
-- use PNPM as package manager
+- use PNPM as package manager, install first with "npm i -g pnpm" or "yarn id -g pnpm"
 - run app with command "pnpm dev"

 ## Unit Testing Step